-In ring settings, lapis lazuli requires care, as it has a hardness of only 5-6 on the Mohs Scale.
+In ring settings, this stone requires care, as it has a hardness of only 5-6 on the Mohs Scale.
 It probably should not be worn while doing everyday tasks such as housecleaning.
 Buyers looking for the best quality should also inquire from suppliers whether the stone has been dyed, as some lapis may be colored to imitate better quality stones.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!